cannonfodder1/nebulous-community-highlander/ModFolder_CH/README.txt

 Game folder: usually `C:/Program Files (x86)/Steam/steamapps/common/Nebulous` unless you installed Steam somewhere else.
 Workshop folder: this text file you're reading is inside it.

-To check if the Highlander is properly installed, try adding or removing mods using the in-game mod manager.
-If the highlander is working, the game will say it is EXITING, instead of RESTARTING.

 ### Installation Instructions

 1. Copy the "BepInEx_x64_5.4.16.0.zip" file in the workshop folder (see above).